Matey-Nikolov/_dev_api/README.md

 ## How to setup client application folder

-In terminal (../client) install this packages
+In terminal (../client) install this packages:
 - react
 - axios
 - react-bootstrap and bootstrap (for now)